Chart Color Schemes

 Condell Park features high concentrations of family households, with a higher-than-average median household size

-Family households comprise 83.9% of all households, including 47.6% couples with children, 18.1% couples without children, and 16.8% single parent families.
-Non-family households account for 16.1%, with lone person households at 14.2% and group households comprising 1.9%.
-The median household size is 3.4 people, larger than the Greater Sydney average of 2.7.
+Family households constitute 83.9% of all households, composed of 47.6% couples with children, 18.1% couples without children, and 16.8% single parent families.
+Non-family households account for the remaining 16.1%, with lone person households at 14.2% and group households comprising 1.9% of the total.
+The median household size is 3.4 people, which is larger than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households